Debye Screening of Non-Abelian Plasmas in Curved Spacetimes: Acknowledgements

 \section{Acknowledgements}

-It is a pleasure to thank Chris Akers, Thomas Baumgarte, Jolyon Bloomfield, Daniel Harlow, Scott Hughes, Mikhail Ivanov, Patrick Jefferson, J\'{e}r\^{o}me Martin, Govert Nijs, Krishna Rajagopal, Phiala Shanahan, Vincent Vennin, and Xiaojun Yao for helpful discussions.
+It is a pleasure to thank Chris Akers, Peter Arnold, Thomas Baumgarte, Jolyon Bloomfield, Daniel Harlow, Scott Hughes, Edmond Iancu, Mikhail Ivanov, Patrick Jefferson, Jamie Karthein, Hong Liu, Cristina Manuel, J\'{e}r\^{o}me Martin, Govert Nijs, Krishna Rajagopal, Phiala Shanahan, Vincent Vennin, and Xiaojun Yao for helpful discussions.
 Portions of this work were conducted in MIT's Center for Theoretical Physics and supported in part by the U.~S.~Department of Energy under Contract No.~DE-SC0012567.
 EAM is also supported by a fellowship from the MIT Department of Physics.